root-project/root/documentation/spectrum/Spectrum.md

 ## 2-DIMENSIONAL SPECTRA

-It is straightforward that for two dimensional spectra one can write
+It is straightforward that for two-dimensional spectra one can write

 $$
 \Delta a_k^{(t+1)}=\alpha^{(t)}